dayanials/documentation/understanding-yclas-themes.md

 Since we are using Bootstrap, as previously mentioned, this file contains only general styles that are overwriting bootstrap ones.
 And extra styles to suit the needs of our software.

 Style.css is always included after bootstrap, as you can see in example above.
-But this IS a right place to add your own styles.
+But this IS the right place to add your own styles.
 Unless you want to add your own!?

 ### JavaScript